nasa/fprime/Svc/Deframer/docs/sdd.md

 When `hub` receives a buffer on `buffersIn`, it copies the data across the connection to the other hub and deallocates the buffer.

+If you don't need to transmit file packets across the hub, then you can omit the `hub` The `hub` connections shown in this topology.

 ## 5. Change Log

 | Date | Description |